umit/adventures-reactive-web-dev/client-elm/README.md

 ## Example Overview

 I will use a simple Todo list application as an example.
 The application is on a single page, with a list of todos and a form, allowing for creating, editing, and deleting todos.
+We'll add a summary at the bottom which shows the total number of todos and the average priority.
+Finally, we'll add a section at the top that shows the highest and lowest priority of the todo list.

 <img src="images/todo-example.png" width="400"/>